ttddee/Cascade/README.md

 Cascade is a node-based image editor with GPU-acceleration.

-This is still an early prototype.
+## Features

+- Non-destructive node-based editing workflow
+- All image processing is done on the GPU
+- 32 bit linear color pipeline
+- Support for the most common color spaces and file formats

 ## Download

 Cascade is free software.
 If you want to try it out, the latest binaries for Windows are [here](https://github.com/ttddee/Cascade/releases).

 The release has been tested on Windows 10 and NVIDIA GPUs.

 If you want to get involved or have questions, please join our [Discord](https://discord.gg/SHPHqgKtFM).

-## Features

-- Non-destructive node-based editing workflow
-- All image processing is done on the GPU
-- 32 bit linear color pipeline
-- Support for the most common color spaces and file formats

 ## Shortcuts